Introduction to Programming in Java

 of scientists and engineers

-Textbook.Our textbooks Introduction to Programming in Java [Amazon · Pearson · InformIT and Computer Science [Amazon · Pearson · InformIT ] are an interdisciplinary approach to the traditional CS1 curriculum with Java.
-We teach all of the classic elements of programming, using an "objects-in-the-middle" approach that emphasizes data abstraction.
-A key feature of the book is the manner in which we motivate each programming concept by examining its impact on specific applications, taken from fields ranging from materials science to genomics to astrophysics to internet commerce.
+Textbook.Our textbooks Introduction to Programming in Java [Amazon · Pearson · InformIT ] and Computer Science [Amazon · Pearson · InformIT ] are an interdisciplinary approach to the traditional CS1 curriculum with Java.
+We teach the classic elements of programming, using an "objects-in-the-middle" approach that emphasizes data abstraction.
+We motivate each concept by examining its impact on specific applications, taken from fields ranging from materials science to genomics to astrophysics to internet commerce.